 - This only applies if the visual design is based on 3D objects.
-Form can be created by using multiple shapes, textures, colors and other differentiating elements.
+The form can be created by using multiple shapes, textures, colors, and other differentiating elements.

 - White space.
 Negative space represents the area that is purposefully left blank around an area with positive space.
 This element is also called a figure/ground.
 The existent content (positive space) is the figure, and the white space around it is called ground.
 When designing positive space, web designers must keep in mind that ground space keeps the visual design uncluttered and brings balance to the entire composition.

 - This refers to how light or dark an element is.
 Using contrast is a common practice in visual design because it helps with creating a sense of precision.
 A website without contrast elements is one of subtlety, and perhaps ambiguity.
 Value is mostly used in 2D and 3D design.